James0724/simple-jwt-api-app/README.md

 ## ROUTES

-1. Index endpoint expected output is Healthy on your browser.
+1. Index endpoint expected output is Healthy on your browser
 2. Auth endpoint post email and password to receive a encoded email that you set to your header as token.
 3. Content endpoint decode the token in your header with the bearer key prefixing your token.